mtsn-lab/me193e-292e/README.md

 Welcome to the official GitHub repository for ME193E/292E!
 This repository serves as the central hub for all course materials, including lecture slides, example code, and project specifications.

 ## Current Course Instance: **Spring 2026 (Sp26)**
-All active students should primarily navigate to the following directory for time-sensitive materials like slides and projects: [Course Instance Link: `./course_instances/Sp26/`](./course_instances/Sp26/)
+All active students should primarily navigate to the following directory for time-sensitive materials like slides and projects: `./course_instances/Sp26/`

 ### Key Content for Sp26:
 * Lecture Slides: Found under `./course_instances/Sp26/lectures/`.